jenni-niels/jenni-niels.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
+# description: <a href="#">Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
-  address: >
-    jnmatthews@mggg.org

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 JN Matthews is a computational engineer at the [MGGG Redistricting Lab](https://www.mggg.org), a research group at Tisch College of Tufts University led by Moon Duchin.
-At the lab, they work on a
+At the lab, I work on a variety of research projects and software development.

+I graduated from Tufts University in 2019, where I studied computer science and math.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.